jacob-chia/tinychain/doc/en/03-data-structure-api.md

 2. Write a build script `build.rs` in the project root directory // [build.rs](../../build.rs)
 3. Run `cargo build`, a file `src/schema/v1.rs` will be generated.
 Do not modify this file. // [src/schema/v1.rs](../../src/schema/v1.rs)

-## 2 Adding Features to Generated Structs
+## 3 Adding Functions to Generated Structs

 There are only the definitions of the Rust structs in `src/schema/v1.rs`.
 We need to add some functions to these structs for convenience.
 No complex logic, just look at the source code.